 Benedictine University is in compliance with the Jeanne Cleary Disclosure of Campus Security Policy and Campus Crime Statistics Act, as amended in 1998.
 This federal law mandates the timely annual disclosure of information about campus crime and security policies.
 All current students and employees will automatically receive information regarding the report by October 1.
-Prospective students and employees may request a copy of the report through the Office of the Dean of Students.
-A copy of the report is available at the Campus Police page and in the Office of the Dean of Students.
+A copy of the report is available at the Campus Police page.

 We take the safety and security of our campus, our students, our faculty and staff, and our visitors very seriously.
 This guide has been designed to provide you with practical knowledge that will be helpful before, during and after emergencies.

 We encourage you to read this guide and keep it handy.

 Angela Hall: 1425 North Sixth Street